openwrt/packages/net/banip/files/README.md

 * provides a small background log monitor to ban unsuccessful login attempts in real-time
 * auto-add unsuccessful LuCI, nginx, Asterisk or ssh login attempts to the local blocklist
 * fast feed processing as they are handled in parallel as background jobs
-* per feed it can be defined whether the input chain or the forward chain should be blocked (default: both chains)
+* per feed it can be defined whether the wan-input chain, the wan-forward chain or the lan-forward chain should be blocked (default: all chains)
 * automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
 * automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or wget
-* supports a 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
+* supports an 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
+* deduplicate IPs accross all sets (single IPs only, no intervals)
 * provides comprehensive runtime information
 * provides a detailed set report
 * provides a set search engine for certain IPs